autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 ## Feedback Control

+[The following material is thanks to [Prof. Sathish Gopalakrishan](https://ece.ubc.ca/sathish-gopalakrishnan/), Univ. of British Columbia].

 Consider the following problem (that we increasingly encounter in the real world):

 > how do you ensure that a car remains in the _center_ of its lane?